 The first thing you’ll notice about the Cameron Trading Post is its size… The place has a massive collection of gifts, treats, and treasures, and a good portion of the items sold are produced locally by Native Americans.

 Aside from the huge offering of goods for sale, the Cameron Trading Post serves up delicious meals in their dining room overlooking the Little Colorado River gorge.
+(It's an amazing place to get fry bread!)
 And if you’re looking for a place to stay before heading into the Grand Canyon, their motel offers comfortable lodging just minutes away from the Grand Canyon.

 For us, the Cameron Trading Post is one of those roadside must-visits like Wall Drug.
 Like the famed South Dakota general store, Cameron Trading Post has everything you could possibly imagine- like an oasis in the desert.

 Looking for some authentic Native American gifts, but not planning a trip out west anytime soon?
 Cameron Trading Post comes to you with their online shop.